ctcl-bregis/ctclsite-rust/config/projects/ctclsite.md

 Development was during 2022 and was released shortly after within the same year.

-## ctclsite-rust v1
+## ctclsite-rust v0
 As a way to teach myself the Rust programming language after being aware of its features by colleagues.
 I rewrote the website in Rust, using the Actix web framework.
-This version seemed much faster due to the inefficent nature of how RAMList loads content.
+This version seemed much faster due to the inefficent nature of how RAMList loaded content.
+I did not have an in-depth knowledge of Rust, which kept me from being able to maintain the website, leading to another Python rewrite described below.

 ## ctclsite-python v3
 ctclsite-python v3 was a much needed rewrite of the website, adding significant performance improvements.
 This version continued to use Python Flask.
 I went back to Python due to my inability to maintain the Rust version of the website because of my limited knowledge of the Rust programming language.